 Identify Supportive Resources

 If possible, pay a visit to the local Area Agency on Aging or department of human services for information on resources and services available in your loved one’s community.
 It may be difficult to get in touch with these offices around the holidays, but it is still worth reaching out, leaving a message and researching the services they offer.

 Sit down with your loved one to create a current list of people they interact with on a regular basis.
 This list should include other family members, friends, neighbors and clergy whom you can trust to keep an eye on your loved one and contact in the event of an emergency.
 Double check their home addresses, telephone numbers and email addresses, and be sure to share your own contact information with them.

 Prepare a To-Do List

 These preparations may seem excessive, but it is better to be over-prepared than caught off guard when a loved one’s care needs suddenly increase.
 Throughout this process, remember to empower them to control their own life as much as possible.
-You may receive some resistance, but remind your loved one that sharing this information and pursuing supportive resources will enable them to remain independent and safe in their own home and give you added peace of mind as you return home from your holiday visit.
+You may receive some resistance, but remind your loved one that sharing this information and pursuing supportive resources will enable them to remain independent and safe in their own home for as long as possible and give you added peace of mind as you return home from your holiday visit.